 There are many options for walking tours in and around Sunderland.
 The most popular are the Riverside University locations and Glass Centre to Sunderland Marina on the North bank.
 Old Sunderland near to the port is full of history and an incredible array of historic buildings.
 Your local Blue Badge Guide will enhance your enjoyment with a guided walking tour.

 Possibly the best beaches in Europe - all in an area of rich history and proud heritage

-If visiting by coach, a coastal tour linking to Sunderland follows the beautiful coastline and can be linked to a visit to the City of Sunderland.
-The limestone coastline is of special significance and your local Blue Badge Guide can enhance your visit with a South Tyneside and coastal tour.
+If visiting by coach, a coastal tour linking to Sunderland follows the beautiful coastline and can be linked to a visit to the city of Sunderland.